erhmutlu/poogle-nlp/README.md

 `original_sentence`: This field is used for creating a new intent as a admin to check if intent is already exist.

 `action`: this field refers to the user's purpose.
-This action should be implemented in some class [here](https://github.com/erhmutlu/poogle-nlp/tree/master/service/apps/defaultapp/shapers), and add reference to settings.
+This action should be implemented in some class [here](https://github.com/erhmutlu/poogle-nlp/tree/master/service/apps/defaultapp/shapers), and should be added reference into settings.
 ```python
 SHAPER_CLASS_MAPPINGS = [
     {'action': 'convert_currency_units', 'clz': 'Currency'},